scirate/scirate/README.markdown

 # SciRate 3

-A rewrite of [Dave Bacon's](http://dabacon.org) SciRate in Ruby on Rails, previously developed by Dave Bacon and [Bill Rosgen](http://intractable.ca/bill/).
+A rewrite of [Dave Bacon's](http://dabacon.org) SciRate in Ruby on Rails, previously developed by Dave Bacon, [Bill Rosgen](http://intractable.ca/bill/) and [Aram Harrow](http://www.mit.edu/~aram/).
+Currently being expanded upon by [Draftable](https://draftable.com/).

-Currently deployed [here](https://scirate3.herokuapp.com/), with a testing version at [http://scirate.draftable.com/](https://scirate.draftable.com/).
+The older production site is deployed at [https://scirate3.herokuapp.com/](https://scirate3.herokuapp.com/).
+A more recent testing version can be found at [http://scirate-dev.draftable.com/](https://scirate-dev.draftable.com/).

 ## Contributing